russhughes/st7789_mpy/README.md

     display.init()

-I was not able to run the display with a baud rate over 40MHZ.
+I could not run the display with a baud rate over 40MHZ.

 ## Methods